maithedung/Sushi_App_Python_Flask/README.md

 ## Deployment
 Installing the project can be done via the following stages:
 ````
+Download this repository via the green download button on the head of this page
 Login to Heroku.com presumming you have pre-registered
 On the Heroku dashboard click on Create New App
 Enter a unique name and your region (nearest), click Create